 Also contributing to heart health is that the Harvard article notes the calming nature of dogs can lower blood pressure.
 Harvard mentions, as well, that “pet ownership, especially having a dog, is probably associated with a decreased risk of cardiovascular disease.”

 It’s easy for seniors to feel lonely, especially if they’re living in a facility or on their own.
 You may try to visit as often as you can, but your senior still spends a lot of time alone.
-With a pet, they’re never truly by themselves.
+Pet ownership means they’re never truly by themselves.
 They have a tireless companion who wants to be near them around the clock.
 That eliminates or at least severely reduces loneliness and isolation.

 A Boost in Physical Activity